 - Personalized Health Care

-Upon completion of the DNP program, the graduate will be able to:
+Upon completion of the Doctor of Nursing Practice program, the graduate will be able to:

-- Implement evidence-based practice at the population health level;
+- Utilize clinical scholarship to implement evidence-based practice at the population health level.

-- Synthesize informatics and technology to improve health care
+- Synthesize health care informatics and patient care technologies to effect improvements in health care delivery and patient safety.

-- Identify and implement best practices in health care delivery.
+- Employ effective communication and collaboration skills to identify and implement best practices in health care delivery.